Volunteer in Cambodia with Children at the Community Programme

 Over the years Globalteer has formed partnerships with a handful of carefully chosen projects.
 These projects share our aims of providing sustainable, community-led solutions to the issues caused by extreme poverty.
 We now work with a small number of education-focused projects.
 They look to employ volunteers to help their own paid local staff with a variety of essential tasks across the projects.
 We also run our own programme, Helping Hands Cambodia, for almost 300 children in the beautiful Cambodian countryside.

 Since we have been working in Cambodia, our projects have helped children from poor villages to stay in school, go on to university and secure well-paid jobs.
 Many former students now work in areas such as accountancy, hospitality, IT and even medicine.
-Volunteer in Cambodia with this project and you can contribute to these incredible success stories.
+Volunteer in Cambodia and you can contribute to these incredible success stories.

 How the project is helping